Active-Active HA for NGINX Plus on AWS Using AWS Network Load Balancer

 • ngx-plus-2

-For the purposes of this guide, you configure the NGINX Open Source instances as web servers that return a page specifying the server name, address, and other information.
+Configure NGINX Open Source instances as web servers.
+These should return a page specifying the server name, address, and other information.
 As an example, here’s the page returned by App 1:

-Step‑by‑step instructions are provided in our deployment guide, Setting Up an NGINX Demo Environment.
+Use the Step‑by‑step instructions in our deployment guide, Setting Up an NGINX Demo Environment.

 Repeat the instructions on all four web servers: